Tuesday, April 30, 2019

 in close proximity to

-elicit most all of the
+magically elicit the

-grandiose goals of the
+grandiose goals of

 the group, and the